 2. Dry or Rough Coat

 Healthy dogs tend to have thick, soft and shiny coats.
 Of course, this depends on how well you take care of him/her as well as how often you bathe them.
 But even without using the best dog shampoo, your pet’s coat should have a shiny and healthy look.
+You even get shampoo that doesn’t require water, for those pups that are terrified.
 If, however, your dog’s coat is rough, dull, dry and tends to have some bald spots, this is an indicator that he/she might be infested by some parasite and they need to see the vet as soon as possible.
 Alternatively, it could be a result of poor diet, some kind of allergy or a strange skin disease.
 Either way, a visit to the vet is in order.

 3. Sluggish and Lethargic Behavior